If a hot tub has too much chlorine it can not only damage the unit…

 Fixing Cloudy Hot Tub Water

-While cloudy hot tub water can be a nuisance, it’s usually pretty easy to fix.
+While cloudy water can be a nuisance, it’s usually pretty easy to fix.
 Follow these simple steps:

 Balance & Sanitize Your Water

 As we mentioned above, high alkalinity and pH levels can wreak havoc on your tub water.
 Once you find out what your hot tub needs, balance the water with the appropriate chemicals.
-You’ll also want to add a sanitizer or non-chlorine shock to get on the path to clearer water.
+You’ll also want to add a sanitizer and shock to get on the path to clearer water.

 Clean the Filter